Cedric-Perauer/PanoramaGenInpaint/README.md

 3. **Inpainting Network**: Uses a ControlNet-based inpainting model conditioned on masked input images.
 The inpainting network is based on [FLUX-Controlnet-Inpainting](https://github.com/alimama-creative/FLUX-Controlnet-Inpainting).

-4. **Refinement**: A partial denoising process is applied to improve image quality and ensure smooth transitions between inpainted regions.
+4. **Refinement**: Optionally, a partial denoising process is applied to improve image quality and ensure smooth transitions between inpainted regions.

 For more details, refer to the original paper: ["A Recipe for Generating 3D Worlds From a Single Image"](https://arxiv.org/abs/2503.16611) (ICCV 2025).